Sharwood’s is the leading Asian food brand in Britain.

 Cerebos was acquired by Rank Hovis McDougall in 1968.

-Sharwood’s held a Royal Warrant from Queen Elizabeth II, to supply chutney and curry powder, by 1975.
+Sharwood’s held a Royal Warrant to supply chutney and curry powder to Queen Elizabeth II by 1975.

-Sharwood’s sales doubled between 1989 and 1994, as the British market for Indian groceries grew.
+The British market for Indian groceries grew, and Sharwood’s sales doubled between 1989 and 1994.
 Sharwood’s held 74 percent of the mango chutney market by 1991.

 Company headquarters were relocated from London to Egham in Surrey from 1991.